Hansik - Exploring Korea's True Flavor

 Japchae: A classic dish on festive days

-Japchae (glass noodles with sautéed vegetables) is made by boiling glass noodles then draining and mixing them with stir-fried vegetables and meat.
+Japchae, glass noodles with sautéed vegetables, is made by boiling glass noodles then draining and mixing them with stir-fried vegetables and meat.
 No Korean festivity is complete without japchae.
 It has long been perceived as a luxurious and elegant dish, and was always served on birthdays, weddings and 60th birthday celebrations.
-Japchae was first created in the 17th century when King Gwanghaegun of the Joseon Dynasty hosted a palace banquet.
+Japchae was first created in the 17th century when King Gwanghaegun of the Joseon dynasty hosted a palace banquet.
 It is recorded in the Gwanghaegun Ilgi (Daily Records of King Gwanghaegun’s Reign) that Yi Chung, one of the king’s favorites, had the habit of personally presenting unusual dishes to the king.
 Gwanghaegun relished these dishes so much that he would not start a meal until they arrived.
 Among these unique dishes was japchae, which the king favored over all the rest.

 Gimbap: A full meal in a single roll

 Gimbap is made by spreading white rice on a sheet of gim (dried laver), layering it with spinach, pickled radish, carrots, egg, and beef, and then rolling it up like sushi.
-It was in the 1960s and 1970s that the gimbap we know today - rolled up into a cylindrical form - became popular.
+This was in the 1960s and 1970s that the gimbap we know today - rolled up into a cylindrical form - became popular.
 This rice-roll was the default picnic lunch for annual spring and autumn school outings.
 Many Koreans fondly remember eating the end pieces of the rolls while their mothers prepared gimbap on the morning of school field trips.

 Tteokbokki: The most popular snack